Home Examples Screenshots User manual Bluesky logo YouTube

 \[p_{l}=N_v \exp\!\left(\frac{E_{v}-F_p}{kT}\right)\]

-where \(N_c\) and \(N_v\) are the effective densities of states in the conduction and valence bands, \(F_n\) and \(F_p\) are the electron and hole quasi-Fermi levels, and \(E_c\), \(E_v\) are the local band edges.
+where \(N_c\) and \(N_v\) are the effective densities of states in the conduction and valence bands, \(F_n\) and \(F_p\) are the electron and hole quasi-Fermi levels, and \(E_c\), \(E_v\) define the local band edges.
+This formulation implicitly assumes a parabolic band structure and a thermalized carrier population.

 \[n_{\mathrm{free}}(E_{f},T)=\int_{E_{\min}}^{\infty} \rho(E)\, f(E,E_{f},T)\, dE\]